Reddy Kilowatt: Decline

 By the time of Reddy's 50th birthday, the corporate climate for electric utilities had changed considerably.
 The growing influence of the environmental movement in the late '60s, coupled with the fuel shortages of the early '70s, had directed the utilities’ focus away from expansion and toward conservation.
 RKI began to advise its licensees on environmental issues, urging them to use the character to advance a message of "environmental improvement."
 Reddy Kilowatt clip art began to depict the character in various “green” poses: planting seedlings and installing energy-efficient lighting, for example.
-In the late '90s, Reddy hung up his pointed-toed safety boots, replacing them with track shoes.
+In the late '90s, Reddy's pointed-toed safety boots were replaced with track shoes.

 In 1976, in an effort to broaden its range of marketable services, RKI would rebrand itself as Reddy Communications, Inc. [RCI], moving its headquarters to Greenwich, Connecticut.

-"Reddy," insisted Louise Bender in 1978, "is the friend of the consumer," adding that urging users to keep their power consumption down was just fulfilling his mission; however, the character's updated image was not an easy fit.
+"Reddy," insisted corporate secretary Louise Bender in 1978, "is the friend of the consumer," adding that urging users to keep their power consumption down was just fulfilling his mission; however, the character's updated image was not an easy fit.
 Reddy Kilowatt had acted as a cheerleader for energy consumption for more than half a century and his transformation to environmentalist was viewed skeptically by many.
 Conservation groups and editorial cartoonists began to appropriate the character in ironic and negative ways to satirize the energy industry, to the irritation of the company.
 In a 1979 case, RCI sued the Environmental Action Foundation (EAF) for its use of Reddy's image to criticize the industry in its publications.
 The court sided with the EAF and concluded that their parody of the character was fair use.

 Reddy's decline was hastened further by skyrocketing energy prices in the late 20th century.
 The changing corporate environment led to mergers, consolidations and government takeovers of energy companies, running afoul of the company's decree that only investor-owned utilities could license the use of Reddy's image.
 In one example, the Province of Nova Scotia moved to acquire Nova Scotia Light and Power, a Reddy Kilowatt licensee since 1948.
 Immediately after the sale concluded in January 1972, company officials fanned out across the system to excise the character's image from signs, vehicles and structures.
 The corporate logo, which formerly featured a beaming Reddy Kilowatt gripping a placard with the company name, was reduced to an unadorned triangle, sometimes with Reddy's amputated fingers remaining as evidence of his passing.

 A final nail in Reddy's coffin was the general fall from grace of fictional and animated characters as corporate spokespersons.
 Modern corporations have tended to favour abstract logos and wordmarks and celebrity endorsers to represent their brands.